Tekfur Palace Tile Museum

 Tekfur Palace Tile Museum Entrance Fee 2019

-Tekfur Palace tile museum does not require any entrance fee as of 2019.
-You can see this beautiful museum that exhibits glass, pot and tile examples of Ottoman period for free.
+Tekfur Palace Museum entrance fee is 20 Turkish Lira as of 2019.
+The Museum is also known as Palace of the Porphyrogenitus or Blachernae in the Byzantine history.
+Istanbul Museum Pass is not valid for this place.
+You can see this beautiful museum that exhibits glass, pot and tile examples of Ottoman period.

 Tekfur Palace Opening Hours